 A unique mentoring program for young female leaders from Latvia

-Calling for future professionals in the security and foreign affairs sector!
+Fostering the network of future professionals in the security and foreign affairs sector.

 About the “Women, peace and security” program